digital-asset/daml/docs/source/daml/resource-management/acs.rst

        create this with quantity = quantity + sum quantities

-Use separate templates for large payloads that change rarely and require minimum access, and for fields that change with almost every action, to optimize resource consumption for multiple business transactions.
+Separate templates for large payloads that change rarely and require minimum access from those for fields that change with almost every action.
+This optimizes resource consumption for multiple business transactions.

-This batching approach makes updates in one transaction submission rather than having separate transactions for each update.
+This batching approach makes updates in one transaction submission rather than requiring separate transactions for each update.
 Note: this option can increase latency a little bit and may increase the possibility of command failure but this can be avoided.
 For example:

 .. code-block:: daml